hirotopiaaa/rust-learning/tutorial-25-concurrency/README.md

 A channel will close when all senders or all receivers are dropped (i.e., go out of scope or are explicitly dropped).

 #### Sharing

+Share states refers to the ability to have multiple threads access the same data.
+Rust provides synchronization primitives to ensure that shared data is accessed safely.
+These primitives include:

+- **Mutex**: A mutual exclusion primitive that allows only one thread to access the data at a time.
+- **RwLock**: A reader-writer lock that allows multiple readers or one writer to access the data at a time.
+- **Arc**: An atomic reference-counted type that allows shared ownership between threads.

+One-way data flow is a common pattern in Rust for concurrent programming, where data from a thread is passed to another other thread using message passing rather than shared mutable state.
+The receiving thread takes ownership of the data, ensuring that only one thread can modify it at a time.
+Whereas, in shared mutable state concurrency models, multiple threads can access and modify the same data concurrently.

+`Mutax` is a mutual exclusion primitive that allows only one thread to access the data at a time.
+It provides a lock that must be acquired before accessing the data and released after the access is complete.
+This ensures that only one thread can access and modify the data at a given time.
+A lock is a data structure that keeps track of whether the data is currently being accessed by a thread.
+If the data is locked, other threads must wait until the lock is released before they can access the data.
+Once the thread is done with the data, it can unlock it, allowing other threads to access it.
+Rust ensures that locks are released correctly, preventing deadlocks thanks to its ownership and borrowing rules.

+Mutax uses interior mutability, which allows you to mutate data even when it's immutably borrowed.
+This is useful when you need to modify data that's shared between threads.
+However, Mutax enforces borrowing rules at runtime rather than compile time, which can lead to panics if the rules are violated.

+Atomic is a concurrency primitive that provides atomic operations, meaning that they are guaranteed to be executed without interruption.
+This is important in concurrent programming, where multiple threads may try to access and modify the same data at the same time.
+Atomic operations ensure that the data is updated correctly and consistently, even in the presence of concurrent access.

+`Arc` is an atomic reference-counted type that allows shared ownership between threads.
+It keeps track of the number of references to a value and automatically cleans up the value when the last reference is dropped.
+This allows multiple threads to share ownership of the same data without worrying about memory safety issues. `Arc` is useful when you need to share data between threads and ensure that it's cleaned up correctly when no longer needed.